 - Focus on safety.

 - Strive for a campus environment in which students, staff, and faculty can focus on their studies, research, and work with minimal distraction.

-The Health Science Center Working Group received input from multiple sources: Open Forums hosted by President Henrich; questions directed to the President’s website (Conversation with the President), stakeholder group surveys developed by individual members of the work group for their specific constituent groups, and informal stakeholder discussions guided through shared governance groups such as the Faculty Senate, Staff Advisory Council, and Student Government Association.
+The UT Health San Antonio Working Group received input from multiple sources: Open Forums hosted by President Henrich; questions directed to the President’s website (Conversation with the President), stakeholder group surveys developed by individual members of the work group for their specific constituent groups, and informal stakeholder discussions guided through shared governance groups such as the Faculty Senate, Staff Advisory Council, and Student Government Association.
 These comments were shared at the campus working group meetings.
 The Working Group also received documentation related to concealed handgun licensee training.
 (See Appendix C for the informal stakeholder group surveys and Appendix D for other reference materials.)